-With the reconstruction of Superior Street, the City of Duluth used this opportunity to enhance the infrastructure of the district heating system currently in place in downtown and Canal Park.
+When the City reconstructed East Superior Street, it took the opportunity to enhance the infrastructure of the district heating system in place in downtown and Canal Park.
 Duluth Energy Systems oversaw the transition of its current Open-Through Steam System into a more efficient and environmentally-friendly Closed Loop Hot Water System.
-The update will reduce energy consumption across the system and will lead to the decreased use of fossil fuels and the reduction of carbon emissions.
+The update reduced energy consumption across the system and led to the decreased use of fossil fuels and the reduction of carbon emissions.

 Did you take this action?
 Report it!